 Take a ferry to Manly and pedal to secluded coves, beaches and North Head for great harbour views.
 Bike hire is available from Manly Bike Tours, and there are more than 20km of bike paths and off-road trails in Manly and the Northern Beaches.

 Around tranquil Narrabeen Lagoon is an 8.4km off-road nature trail.
 More than 190 bird species call the large coastal lagoon and surrounding parkland and bushland home.
 Pockets of Cabbage Tree palms tower over the trail.
 There are four picnic areas, all with electric barbecues, tables and toilets.

-Over 35km of bike paths weave through Sydney Olympic Park, in Sydney’s west.
+Over 35km of bike paths weave through Sydney Olympic Park.
 Download a Bike Safari Map and choose from the 5.5km Parklands Circuit, 7.6km Olympic Circuit, or the 11km River Heritage Circuit.
 Young kids can ride the Children's Loop in Bicentennial Park.
 Bike hire is available.

 Western Sydney Parklands is vast – more than 5,000 hectares.
 Cycling tracks snake through the green corridor, including the Wylde Mountain Bike Trail.
-Another mountain bike trail is in Hornsby, in Sydney’s north.
-The Hornsby Mountain Bike Trail is a 6km adventure in picturesque bushland.
+Or try the Prospect Loop, a sealed 50km off-road cycleway which connects Guildford and Canley Vale on the Parramatta-Liverpool Rail Trail.